Relative pronoun (waar + preposition, wie)

 wie + z'n / d'r (wie + his / her)

 De man met wie mijn zus getrouwd is, is een kok.
-(The man whom my sister is married to is a chef.)
+(The man who my sister is married to is a cook.)

 De man aan wie ik voedingsadvies gaf, is mijn neef.
 (The man to whom I gave nutrition advice is my cousin.)